Good Vs. Bad Photography In Web Design

-Do use photos that show blue sky instead of gray or a non-colored sky.
+DO use photos that show blue sky instead of gray or

 Aside from negativity, gray and non-colored skies are just boring.
 They sap all of the energy out of both the picture and the site.
 Blue skies, on the other hand, will fill visitors with warmth, energy and positivity.

 Nobody wants to see a dark underexposed photo.
 They just suck the life right out of the view and they broadcast the silent message that you, as the designer, has awful design skills and can’t discern a reasonable image from a drab lifeless one.
 Ouch!

 Featuring crisp, clear photos is an essential part of looking professional.
 Keep it clean and and sharp and users won’t be able to get that image out of their heads.